stock2shop/connector/www/v1/stock2shop/dal/channels/boilerplate/readme.md

 # Boilerplate

 This is boilerplate code used to set up a new blank channel.

-Use this Readme to add in notes about how your channel can be configured
+Use this readmee to add in notes about how your channel can be configured.